 I have a device.
-Is it good enough to donate?
+How do I make sure it's ready to donate?

-All donations are going to lovely families across the country.
+All donations are going to their new homes across the country.
 As a minimum, the laptop should be in good working order.
+Please check the below:

 - Turns on & functions normally